stracquadaniolab/pygna/docs/analysis.rst

 *****************************

-Performs the analysis of internal degree.
+`test-topology-internal-degree` performs the analysis of internal degree.
 It computes a p-value for the ratio of internal degree of the geneset being bigger than the one expected by chance for a geneset of the same size.

 .. code-block:: text